Nick Foles: 2018 season

 On April 20, 2018, Foles and the Eagles agreed on a new revised contract that would contain a $2 million bonus and millions of dollars in incentives if he were to become the starting quarterback, as well as a mutual option for 2019.

 On September 3, 2018, Foles was named the starter for the season opener against the Atlanta Falcons, as Wentz was not yet medically cleared for contact.
-Foles led the Eagles to a 1–1 record through two games, with 1 touchdown pass, 1 interception, and a 78.9 passer rating, before Wentz returned as the starter for Week 3.
+Foles led the Eagles to a 1–1 record through two games, with a touchdown pass, an interception, and a 78.9 passer rating, before Wentz returned as the starter for Week 3.

 On December 12, 2018, it was announced that Wentz would probably sit out due to a back injury in the Week 15 game against the Los Angeles Rams, thus giving Foles his third start of the season.
-Foles started as expected and threw for 277 yards with 24 completions on 31 pass attempts and one interception in a 30–23 win.
-In Week 16, Foles started against the Houston Texans, and threw for 471 yards with 35 completions on 49 pass attempts and four touchdowns with one interception in a 32–30 victory, a performance which earned him the NFC Offensive Player of the Week award.
+Foles started as expected and completed 24 of 31 passes for 277 yards and an interception during the 30–23 road victory.
+During Week 16, Foles started against the Houston Texans, and threw for 471 yards and four touchdowns with an interception in the narrow 32–30 victory, a performance which earned him the NFC Offensive Player of the Week award.
 The 471 yards broke Donovan McNabb's record for most passing yards by an Eagles quarterback in a single game.

 On December 30, in a Week 17 game with the Washington Redskins, Foles tied the NFL record for consecutive pass completions with 25 in a row, while the Eagles clinched a playoff berth.
-In the Wild Card playoff game against the Chicago Bears at Soldier Field, Foles led the Eagles on a game-winning touchdown drive that culminated with a pass to Golden Tate with 56 seconds left in the game as the Eagles won 16–15 and advanced to play the top-seeded New Orleans Saints in the Divisional Round.
+In the Wild Card playoff game against the Chicago Bears at Soldier Field, Foles led the Eagles on a game-winning touchdown drive that culminated with a pass to Golden Tate with 56 seconds left in the game as the Eagles narrowly won 16–15 and advanced to play the top-seeded New Orleans Saints in the Divisional Round.
 Against the Saints, Foles threw a touchdown pass on the game's opening drive, and scored another on a quarterback sneak in the first quarter, but the Saints came back to take a 20–14 lead.
 Late in the game, on what would turn out to be the Eagles last offensive possession, Foles threw a pass that went through receiver Alshon Jeffery's hands and was intercepted by Saints cornerback Marshon Lattimore, which allowed the Saints to run out the clock and win.

-On January 19, 2019, the Eagles announced they would pay Foles the $1 million bonus for playing 33 percent of the Eagles' snaps while the team made the playoffs, even though Foles missed the mark by four plays (32.69 percent).

-On February 5, 2019, the Eagles announced that they would pick up the $20 million option on Foles' contract.
-The same day, however, Foles informed the Eagles that he would void the option, making him a free agent.
+On January 19, 2019, the Eagles announced that they would pay Foles the $1 million bonus for playing 33 percent of the Eagles' snaps while the team made the playoffs, even though Foles missed the mark by four plays (32.69 percent).
+On February 5, the Eagles announced that they would pick up the $20 million option on Foles' contract, but he informed the Eagles that he would void the option that same day, making Foles a free agent.